Last updated on August 12th, 2026 at 09:50 pm

 Gross or net?
 This matters significantly.
 A clawback calculated on the gross payment received means the recipient may be repaying an amount that included tax they have already paid over to the government.
 Some agreements provide for clawback of net amounts only, or include tax protection provisions.

 Whether it survives the end of the relationship.
 Many clawback clauses explicitly state that they survive termination of the employment or commercial relationship.
 A clause that expires when the contract ends is a weaker protection for the paying party and a better position for the recipient.
+Our complete guide to what should be included in every business contract and our guide on the most common contract mistakes that cost businesses money cover the broader drafting discipline that keeps a clause like this genuinely enforceable rather than a source of future dispute.

-Q: Can a clawback clause be challenged?
 Yes.
 A clawback clause can be challenged on the basis that it amounts to a penalty clause rather than a genuine pre-estimate of loss, that it was not clearly explained before being agreed to, or that it violates employment protection or wage payment laws in the relevant jurisdiction.
 The success of any challenge depends on how the clause is drafted, the specific facts, and applicable law.

-Q: Is a clawback clause the same as a penalty clause?
 Not necessarily, though the line can be close in some cases.
 A penalty clause is generally unenforceable in common law jurisdictions because it is designed to punish breach rather than compensate for actual loss.
 A clawback clause that is tied to genuine business risk, such as recovering commission on a deal that did not generate revenue, is more likely to be enforceable.
 Courts look at whether the clause reflects a legitimate commercial interest rather than a punishment.

-Q: Do clawback clauses apply to freelancers and contractors?
-A: They can.
+They can.
 Clawback provisions are not limited to employment relationships.
 Any contract where advance or upfront payment is made based on future conditions can include a clawback.
 Intermediary and agency agreements, commission-based consulting arrangements, and project-based contracts with milestone payments all commonly include clawback mechanics.

-Q: What happens if I cannot afford to repay the clawed-back amount?
-A: Inability to pay does not extinguish the legal obligation.
+Inability to pay does not extinguish the legal obligation.
 The paying party can pursue the debt through legal proceedings, obtain a judgment, and enforce it against your assets.
 In some cases, parties negotiate repayment plans rather than requiring immediate lump-sum repayment.
 If you receive a clawback demand you believe is unjustified or unaffordable, getting legal advice immediately is the right course of action.

-Key Takeaways
+Key takeaways

 A clawback clause is a legitimate and increasingly common contractual protection.
 When drafted well, it protects businesses from paying out money based on outcomes that do not materialise and from rewarding conduct that turns out to be harmful.
 When drafted poorly, it creates uncertainty for the recipient, disputes about whether the trigger has been met, and expensive enforcement problems for both sides.